FlatEarthGary/Mailbomber/README.md

 UPDATES!
 - V1 First release
-- V1.1 NOT STABLE SHOULD NOT BE USED
 - V2 Huge update, fixed various bugs
 - V2.1 Fixed security flaw
 - V3 Added support for larger amounts of mails